joyrexus/slides/dsg-pitch/tiny-deck.md

 ---

-beyond that, you need a *CPP contract*
+beyond that you need a *CPP contract*

 ---